Kentico/xperience-by-kentico-google-maps/README.md

 	}
 	```

-4. In the` _ViewImports.cshtml` file, place the Tag Helper to a suitable location
+4. The integration provides a `<google-maps />` Razor [Tag Helper](https://learn.microsoft.com/en-us/aspnet/core/mvc/views/tag-helpers/intro?view=aspnetcore-8.0) that includes the scripts and styles necessary for the integration to function.
+Include the Tag Helper to a suitable location in your Razor view hierarchy using the `@addTagHelper` directive.
+Add the Tag Helper to your top-level `_ViewImports.cshtml` file to make it available everywhere.

 	```csharp
 	@using Kentico.Xperience.GoogleMaps
 	@addTagHelper *, Kentico.Xperience.GoogleMaps
 	```

-5. In the website layout file (for example: `_DancingGoutLayout.cshtml`), place the Tag Helper inside the head tag:
+5. Place the `<google-maps />` Tag Helper in the `<head>` tag of your page's HTML structure as defined by your Razor layout hierarchy.
+The Tag Helper must be placed everywhere where forms that use the address autocomplete form component are rendered.

 	```csharp
 	<google-maps />